What Is Permanent Supportive Housing?

 How Permanent Supportive Housing Can End Chronic Homelessness

-Investments in permanent supportive housing have helped decrease the number of chronically homeless individuals by 8 percent since 2007.
-In addition to ending homelessness for people who are chronically homeless, research has demonstrated that permanent supportive housing can also increase housing stability and improve health.
+Investments in permanent supportive housing have historically helped decrease the numbers of individuals experiencing chronic homelessness.
+In addition to ending homelessness for people who are chronically homeless, research has demonstrated that permanent supportive housing can increase housing stability and improve health.

-A cost-effective solution, permanent supportive housing has been shown to lower public costs associated with the use of crisis services such as shelters, hospitals, jails and prisons.
+Permanent supportive housing is a cost-effective solution, shown to lower public costs associated with the use of crisis services such as shelters, hospitals, jails and prisons.